Polydactyly means extra digits – in the hand or foot. Broadly speaking, there are three types of polydactyly

-The tendons, nerves and vessels of the supernumerary digits are usually abnormal, as are the epiphyses of the extra digit.
+The tendons, nerves, and vessels of the supernumerary digits are usually abnormal, as are the epiphyses of the extra digit.

-The epiphysis of the extra digit usually does not lie in the normal line of growth; as a result its phalanges diverge from the longitudinal axis into ulnar or radial deviation and distort adjacent digits.
+The epiphysis of the extra digit usually does not lie in the normal line of growth.
+As a result, its phalanges diverge from the longitudinal axis into ulnar or radial deviation and distort adjacent digits.

-This anomaly should not be confused with triphalangeal thumb.
+This anomaly should not be confused with the triphalangeal thumb.
 The extra index finger may consist of a pedunculated soft-tissue mass or it may have normal bony and soft-tissue components.
 It may be associated with congenital radioulnar synostosis, and occasionally the duplicated index finger may be fused to the long finger.

 Treatment of Polydactyly